fauh45/SI-Tokopedia-Scraping/README.md

 2. Get Stable MS-Edge driver from the [official website](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) and unpack it into `./drivers`
 3. Run the code using `python main.py`

+### GQL Scraping

+This script is using the graphql API of Tokopedia to get data much faster, and way more detailed.
+To use it follows the first step from above, and call the function `python gql_scraping.py`.

+### Sentiment Script

+To use the sentiment script follows the first step above, and then call the function `python sentiment.py "Text to do sentiment analysis with"`.
+Note that the text to do sentiment analysis with are set for Indonesian languages.

 ## License